-  Having a bare metal is like owning a house where you can customize it the way you want, without any noisy neighbors.
+Having a bare-metal server is like owning a house where you can customize it the way you want, without any noisy neighbors.
 They are presently the most popular infrastructure hosting options for small businesses as they provide flexibility and power at a very affordable price.

-Here are a few things that you must know about bare metal servers to make an informed choice, about whether or not a bare metal server is a right choice for your business:
+Here are a few things that you must know about bare-metal servers to make an informed choice, about whether or not a bare-metal server is the right choice for your business: